tnebooks/12th-physics/content.en/electrostatics/_index.md

 where _E_o is the electric field inside the capacitors when there is no dielectric and e_r_ is the relative permittivity of the dielectric or simply known as the dielectric constant.
 Since er > 1, the electric field _E_ < _E_o.

 As a result, the electrostatic potential difference between the plates (_V = Ed_) is also reduced.
-But at the same time, the charge _Q_o will remain constant once the battery is disconnected.
+But at the same time, the charge q _o will remain constant once the battery is disconnected.

 Hence the new potential difference is